 Podiatry as part of your diabetes treatment

-It is very important that you visit our Walk-In Care Clinic right away if you have injured your foot or ankle and have diabetes.
-Open every day, including holidays, the providers at the Walk-In Care Clinic on Emerald Street will treat your injury, infection, blister, or other foot problem without an appointment.
+It is very important that you visit our urgent visits team right away if you have injured your foot or ankle and have diabetes.
+Open every day, including holidays, our Primary Care Urgent Visit providers will treat your injury, infection, blister, or other foot problem without an appointment.
 Your medical records are seamlessly connected so the podiatry or wound care teams can schedule a follow-up appointment for further treatment.

 Collaboration for the best care